junjun-jiang/SSPSR/README.md

 # SSPSR
 A spatial-spectral prior deep network for hyperspectral image super-resolution

-# The code is for the following work：
+The code is for the following work:

 ```
 @article{jiang2020learning,